 In a moment of crisis, Bolsonaro began to reduce coverage of Bolsa Família (Family Fund, an aid program for low income families), arguing that there was rampant fraud within a program that pays an average of 200 reais per month to each family (about US$ 35 at current value).

 The reality is that in Brazil, as in other countries in the region, lockdown is not a possibility for a large parts of the population who live in overcrowded, precarious housing.
-There are approximately 15 million people living in favelas, 25 million do not have access to drinking water, 40 million do not have access to adequate sanitation.
-These are also failures of the 14 years of the Workers’ Party government, which instead of investing in a real protection network, in the improvement of urban infrastructure, in quality housing policies and in improving public services, put emphasis on policies such as access to credit, mass consumption, the Bolsa Família program, etc.
+There are approximately 15 million people living in favelas, 25 million who do not have access to drinking water, 40 million with no access to adequate sanitation.
+These are also failures of the 14 years of the Workers’ Party government, which, instead of investing in a real protection network, in the improvement of urban infrastructure, in quality housing policies and in improving public services, put emphasis on policies such as access to credit, mass consumption, the Bolsa Família program, etc.

 More than 50 million registered to receive the emergency cash.
-But a significant number of people so far have not received the benefit.
+But a significant number of people have not received the benefit so far.
 Not even the first installment.
-This has led to thousands of the working people queuing at the bank every day in an attempt to receive the temporary benefit.
-A situation that, once again, makes social distancing measures difficult and allows the spread of the virus.
+This has led to thousands of working people queuing at the bank every day in an attempt to receive the temporary benefit.
+A situation that, once again, makes social distancing measures difficult and helps to spread the virus.

 But Bolsonaro didn't stop there.
 He called a meeting in Brasília with representatives of about 46% of Brazil's industrial GDP – some 20 businessmen – to discuss economic measures for getting out of the crisis and, once in Brasília, he changed the agenda and invited them to march together to the Supreme Court to ask for changes in the constitutional rules; a Dantesque and shameful scene.

 There is a process of constant destabilization of democratic institutions in the country.
 Never has there been so much vulgarity, rudeness and aggressiveness